 You have a couple of options.
 You can:

-• The fee to get to Dakar from the airport is around 25000 CFA (38€), whether you book a taxi in advance or take a taxi outside the airport.
+- The fee to get to Dakar from the airport is around 25000 CFA (38€), whether you book a taxi in advance or take a taxi outside the airport.

-• Take the public bus.
+- Take the public bus.
 It costs 10000 CFA (12€).
 But keep an eye on your GPS/Google Maps to know when to get out.
 If you travel with surfboards, booking a transfer in advance will be more convenient.

 How long does it take to get to Dakar from the airport?

 It depends on where you stay, as Dakar is a huge city, but getting to areas like Ngor and Yoff can take anywhere between one and three hours.
-It depends on whether there's an accident, if it’s around rush hour, or if a politician is passing by, in which case the army will close down many main roads.
+It depends on whether there's an accident, if it’s around rush hour, or if a politician is passing by, in which case the army will close down many of the main roads.

 💡Rush hours in Dakar are around 5PM—plan in advance if you don't want to miss your return flight.